mehulagg/gitlab/doc/ci/triggers/README.md

 Triggers with the legacy label do not have an associated user and only have access to the current project.
 They are considered deprecated and might be removed with one of the future versions of GitLab.

+## Troubleshooting

+### '404 not found' when triggering a pipeline

+If you get a response of `{"message":"404 Not Found"}` when triggering a pipeline, make sure you are not using a Personal Access Token.
+Add a new trigger and use the token generated when you create the trigger to authenticate when triggering a pipeline.